How to Restore Old Newspaper Clipping Photos: Halftone Removal, Yellowing, and AI Recovery

 Why Are Newspaper Clipping Photos So Hard to Restore?

-The fundamental challenge with newspaper photographs is that they were never photographs in the first place.
+The fundamental challenge is that newspaper photographs were never photographs in the first place.
 They are halftone reproductions β images converted into a grid of tiny dots before being printed with ink onto paper.
 Hold a magnifying glass to any newspaper photo and you will see them: rows of round dots, larger in shadow areas and smaller in highlights, creating the illusion of continuous tone from a distance.

 Newsprint paper compounds the problem.
 Made from mechanical pulp with high lignin content, it oxidizes rapidly and becomes brittle and acidic within decades.
-This yellowing is not uniform surface toning like daguerreotype tarnish β it is chemical degradation that penetrates the paper fibers and often causes the ink itself to migrate and blur.
+This yellowing is not uniform surface toning β it is chemical degradation that penetrates the paper fibers and causes the ink itself to migrate and blur at the edges.

 Should You Photograph or Scan Brittle Newspaper Clippings?

 Before any AI restoration can happen, you need a digital file.
 The default advice is always to scan, but brittle clippings often cannot be safely flattened on a scanner bed.
-If a clipping shows cracks along fold lines, has curled edges, or feels stiff and papery rather than flexible, do not force it flat.
-The hinge pressure of a scanner lid is enough to fracture century-old newsprint.
+If a clipping shows cracks along fold lines, has curled edges, or feels stiff and papery rather than supple, do not force it flat under a scanner lid.
+The hinge pressure alone can fracture century-old newsprint.

-For fragile material, use a camera instead.
-Place the clipping on a neutral surface β matte white or gray works best β and light it from two sides at roughly 45-degree angles.
-This cross-lighting eliminates the glare that a single overhead source would create on the uneven surface texture of aged newsprint.
+For fragile material, use a camera.
+Place the clipping on a neutral matte surface β white or gray works best β and light it from two sides at roughly 45-degree angles.
+Cross-lighting eliminates glare that a single overhead source would create on the uneven surface texture of aged newsprint.
 Shoot straight down from a tripod.
-If you are using a smartphone, disable HDR processing (which creates artificial tonal mapping), lock the focus manually, and use the highest resolution setting available.
+If using a smartphone, disable HDR processing which creates artificial tonal mapping, lock the focus manually, and set the highest resolution available.

 For clippings that can be safely flattened: scan at 1200 DPI in color mode, even if the clipping appears black and white.
-Color scanning captures the paper tone and ink color as separate channels, which gives AI algorithms far more information to work with when separating yellowing from original image content.
+Color scanning captures the paper tone and ink color as separate channels, which gives AI algorithms far more information when separating yellowing from original image content.

 How Does Real-ESRGAN Handle Halftone Patterns in Newspaper Photos?

-The result is that Real-ESRGAN can suppress halftone dot visibility while preserving the tonal gradations underneath.
+The result is that Real-ESRGAN suppresses halftone dot visibility while preserving the tonal gradations underneath.
 The effect is most pronounced with coarse halftone screens (65 to 85 LPI, common in pre-1960 newspapers) where each dot occupies enough pixels at 1200 DPI to be clearly identified as a pattern artifact.
-Finer halftone screens β particularly those used in Sunday magazine supplements and rotogravure sections β produce smaller dots that sit closer to the noise floor and are harder to distinguish from genuine grain structure.
+Finer halftone screens used in Sunday magazine supplements produce smaller dots that sit closer to the noise floor and are harder to separate from genuine grain structure.

-Practical result: a 1940s newspaper photo scanned at 1200 DPI can see halftone artifacts reduced to the point where the image reads as a continuous-tone photograph at normal viewing distances.
-It will not be mistaken for a studio portrait, but faces become readable, backgrounds become coherent, and the photo recovers its storytelling function.
+A practical outcome: a 1940s newspaper photo scanned at 1200 DPI can see halftone artifacts reduced to the point where the image reads as a continuous-tone photograph at normal viewing distances.
+It will not pass for a studio portrait, but faces become readable and backgrounds become coherent, which recovers the photograph's storytelling function.

 How Do AI Tools Handle Newsprint Yellowing and Foxing?

 Newsprint yellowing is a broad-area chemical stain, not a surface coating.
-AI denoising and color correction models handle it by treating the paper tone as a color cast to be removed β similar to how the same tools correct warm amber toning on albumen prints.
-Because the yellowing in newsprint is acid-driven and chemically bonded to the paper, its color distribution is relatively predictable: warm yellow to orange-brown, concentrated in areas away from the ink.
+AI denoising and color correction models treat the paper tone as a color cast to be removed β similar to how the same tools correct warm amber toning on albumen prints.
+Because the yellowing in newsprint is acid-driven and chemically bonded to the paper, its color distribution is predictable: warm yellow to orange-brown, concentrated in areas away from the darker ink deposits.

-GFPGAN is designed primarily for face enhancement, but its underlying super-resolution and hallucination-suppression mechanisms also help with the fine tonal reconstruction that emerges after yellowing correction.
+GFPGAN is designed primarily for face enhancement, but its underlying super-resolution and artifact-suppression mechanisms help with fine tonal reconstruction after yellowing correction.
 When a face in a newspaper photo has been stained by yellowing, removing the cast often exposes softer, lower-contrast underlying tones that benefit from GFPGAN's face-aware enhancement pass.
+Face areas in newspaper photos β even those that look like featureless brown masses in the damaged original β frequently reveal recognizable facial structure after the combined correction.

 What Are Realistic Quality Expectations for Newspaper Photo Restoration?

-Set your expectations before you start.
-A successfully restored newspaper clipping photograph will look like a good-quality photocopy of a photograph, not like the original negative or print.
-Faces will be recognizable rather than sharp.
-Backgrounds will be coherent rather than detailed.
-The halftone pattern will be suppressed rather than invisible.
+Set expectations before you start.
+A successfully restored newspaper clipping photograph will look like a good-quality photograph reproduced in a lower-resolution medium β faces will be recognizable rather than sharply defined, backgrounds coherent rather than detailed, the halftone pattern suppressed rather than invisible.

 This is still enormously valuable.
-The difference between a stained, yellowed clipping with visible halftone dots and a clean, gray-toned image with readable faces is the difference between a document that can be shared and one that cannot.
+The difference between a stained, yellowed clipping where faces are unidentifiable and a clean, readable image with recognizable subjects is the difference between a document that can be shared and one that cannot.
 For genealogical purposes, memorial materials, or family history books, that recovered readability is the goal β not pixel-perfect sharpness.

 What Is the Step-by-Step Workflow for Newspaper Clipping Restoration?

-Step 1: Assess fragility before touching.
-Flex the clipping gently along an edge.
+Assess fragility first: flex the clipping gently along an edge.
 If it cracks or feels rigid, photograph it rather than scanning.

-Step 2: Clean the surface carefully.
-Use a soft natural-hair brush (not synthetic, which generates static) to sweep loose debris from the surface before scanning or photographing.
-Do not apply any liquid.
+Clean the surface carefully: use a soft natural-hair brush (not synthetic, which generates static) to sweep loose debris from the surface before digitizing.
+Do not apply any liquid to old newsprint.

-Step 3: Capture at maximum resolution.
-Scan at 1200 DPI color, or photograph with your camera set to highest quality.
-Flatten carefully if scanning; use two-point lighting if photographing.
+Capture at maximum resolution: scan at 1200 DPI in color mode, or photograph with your camera at highest quality with two-point lighting.
+Flatten carefully if scanning; use side lighting if photographing.

-Step 4: Crop to the photograph itself.
-Remove surrounding text and borders before uploading for restoration.
-AI models work best when the target image fills the frame.
+Crop to the photograph itself before uploading: remove surrounding text and borders.
+AI models work best when the target image fills the frame and the model is not processing large areas of text or blank paper.

 About the Author